truth998877/studywithtony-site/README.md

 I still possess all of my undergraduate textbooks, and some others I've aquired over the last couple of years.

+## Linux

-Furthermore, I will also be learning linux, particularly, bash (shell scripting), vi/vim (text editor), tmux (terminal multiplexer) and lynx (textbased web browser) as I'm finding that the command line is a very efficient interface and I wish to improve in this area.
+I will also be learning linux, particularly, bash (shell scripting), vi/vim (text editor), tmux (terminal multiplexer) and lynx (textbased web browser) as I'm finding that the command line is a very efficient interface and I wish to improve in this area.

 ## Work Flow